kuberhealthy/kuberhealthy/cmd/dns-resolution-check/README.md

 ### Checking endpoints behind DNS Service

-In order to check endpoints behind the DNS service, add a `DNS_NODE_SELECTOR` and `NAMESPACE` variable to the spec file denoting where your DNS pods are.
+In order to check endpoints behind the DNS service, add a `DNS_POD_SELECTOR` and `NAMESPACE` variable to the spec file denoting where your DNS pods are.

-`DNS_NODE_SELECTOR` is a label selector which will be used to select the DNS endpoints to query against.
+`DNS_POD_SELECTOR` is a label selector which will be used to select the DNS endpoints to query against.

 ```yaml
 apiVersion: comcast.github.io/v1